-On this site, we attempt to reconcile many studies—some of which appear contradictory—in order to generate insights about independent work.
+On this site, we attempt to reconcile many studies—some of which appear contradictory—in order to generate insights about non-traditional work.
 We rely most heavily on data that meet certain standards, outlined below.
 We also believe, though, that we can learn from exploratory and non-representative research that explores critical questions and areas that have not been covered by other sources, and draw from this research when we lack more rigorous data.

-In applying these criteria, we do not use a singular definition of “independent work.”
+In applying these criteria, we do not use a singular definition of “gig work.”
 Instead, we use it as a general term and then look deeply at how others describe and define it (often using terms such as gig work, alternative work arrangements, independent contracting, or 1099 work).

 |Criteria for Study Inclusion|